openhealthcare/developer/README.md

     $ workon elcid

 This will activate the correct sandbox and take you to the correct working directory for that project.
-Before you start, you should create yourself a superuser account:

-    $ python manage.py createsuperuser
+Standard development superusers will have been created, so try logging in with super/super1

-After you've created yourself a user , you can run the service:
+From here , you can run the service:

     $ python manage.py runserver 0.0.0.0:8000